Heritage protection likely to be granted next week will be able to save the vacant Holy Cross Catholic seminary from demolition.

 Chambers was hoping to transform the seminary complex into a holistic health and sustainability centre and community hub.

-But his plans came to nothing when last month the Church said no to his proposal.
+But his plans came to nothing last month when the Church declined his proposal for the seminary complex’s future.

 Despite missing out on his business plans, Chambers is welcoming the seminary’s likely protection as a “very worthwhile step in the right direction” for a building with “significant heritage value”.